 Master of Agribusiness

 Students in this program learn how to use data and economic modeling to contribute to the efficient production and distribution of food, feed, and fiber.
 Graduates can leverage the Aggie network that we have built over the 25 year history of the Master of Agribusiness to obtain rewarding internships and management-track jobs.
 The Master of Agribusiness is a full-time, on campus, graduate degree program.
+Not a STEM program.

 Our Master of Agribusiness degree is an intercollegiate program offered in partnership with the Mays Business School through the Intercollegiate Faculty of Agribusiness.
 The Intercollegiate Faculty members are from the Departments of Agricultural Economics, Accounting, Information and Operations Management, Management, and Marketing.
 This professional program is uniquely focused on the food and agribusiness sector with an emphasis on combining economic and business analysis with quantitative methods for decision-making.
 Students learn to conduct case-based research and work in a team in our integrated capstone courses in strategic management and financial analysis.
 Students also gain valuable communication and presentation skills to set them up for professional success.

 Our program directors meet with students to ensure their program aligns with their unique background and career goals.
 The program can be completed in 16 or 20 months.
 Completion of a thesis is not required.